MdMoin788/MdMoin788/README.md

 <img src="https://github.com/satwikn07/satwikn07/raw/main/Images/display.gif" width="100%" />

 <p align="justify">
-In 2020 I have completed my graduation in B.Sc and turn my career into coding and now I am a MERN Stack developer Strong in Javascript & React Love to convert the ideas into reality with my coding skills and want to associate with a reputed organisation.Excellent team player with great interpersonal skills.And looking for enhance my skills.
+I am Md Moin from Araria, Bihar.
+Recently I have completed my Intermediate of Science.
+Since my childhood I have been involved in solving software issues in and around my social circle and received a lot of appreciation for this, which in turn motivated me to learn web development.

+One of my relatives had recommended Masai School to me and I enrolled myself for the full stack web development course here.
+I gained my strength in Javascript and got Interested in learning different programming languages.
+I have been involved in two group projects so far and have gained hands on experience on working on these projects.

+As a fresher I wish to start my career with a tech savvy organization where I can enhance my skills.
 </p>

 <h3>Languages and Tools:</h3>